AlexBurnes/pre-push/activeContext.md

   - Dependency-aware display that waits for required steps - ✅ IMPLEMENTED

 ## Recent Changes
+- **CLI Behavior Improvements**: Enhanced CLI behavior for better user experience and clearer command structure
+  - **COMPLETED**: Modified CLI to only check/update Git hooks when 'install' command is provided
+  - **COMPLETED**: Added usage printing when no command is provided in CLI arguments
+  - **COMPLETED**: Created 'install' command that handles Git hook installation/update
+  - **COMPLETED**: Updated root command to print usage instead of auto-installing
+  - **COMPLETED**: Enhanced install command output with version information and clear status messages
+  - **COMPLETED**: Fixed redundant output messages - only shows "installed successfully" when actually updating
+  - **COMPLETED**: Added version display in "already up to date" message for consistency
+  - **COMPLETED**: Updated Git hook detection to exclude 'install' command from being detected as Git hook
+  - **COMPLETED**: Version bumped to v1.6.12 for CLI behavior improvements
 - **Buildfab Library Update to v0.16.9**: Updated buildfab library to latest release with enhanced features and improvements
   - **COMPLETED**: Updated buildfab library from v0.16.7 to v0.16.9 for latest features and improvements
   - **COMPLETED**: All tests passing with updated buildfab library